RenanFelipeAndrade/DiscordBot/README.md

 - `pausar`: pauses the current track
 - `retomar`: resumes the current track
 - `parar`: stops the player, clears the queue, and makes the bot disconnect
 - `playlist`: shows the current queue.
-It excludes the current track playing (can be changed to include the current track)
 - `proxima`: skips to the next track

 > There are many more commands coming in the near future!